barionleg/ANTs_wiki/Anatomy-of-an-antsRegistration-call.md

 |

 > ####################################
-> THIS IS THE FIRST TRANSFORMATION: RIGID
+> START THE FIRST TRANSFORMATION: RIGID
 step size is 0.1, how fast you go with changes in the image transformation.
 Too big and you may overshoot.
 Too long and you wait longer.

         --transform Rigid[0.1] \